bumptech/glide/_posts/2017-02-13-transitions.md

 ### About
 [``Transitions``][1] in Glide allow you to define how Glide should transition from a placeholder to a newly loaded image or from a thumbnail to a full size image.
 Transitions act within the context of a single request, not across multiple requests.
 As a result, [``Transitions``][1] do **NOT** allow you to define an animation (like a cross fade) from one request to another request.

+### Default behavior
+Images can be loaded from one of four places in Glide:

+1. Glide's in memory cache
+2. Glide's disk cache
+3. A source File or Uri available locally on the device
+4. A source Url or Uri available only remotely.

+Glide's default transitions do not run if data is loaded from Glide's in memory cache.
+However, Glide's default transitions do run if data is loaded from Glide's disk cache, a local source File or Uri or a remote source Url or Uri.

+To change the default behavior of transitions, see the [custom transitions][20] section below.

 ### Specifying Transitions
 For an overview and code sample, see the [Options documentation][18].